Album Review: Souls Of Mischief-Montezuma’s Revenge

 Still present is their trademarked back and forth, seamlessly chiming in on each other’s verses with ad-libs and echoed commentary without tripping over each other.
 There is amazingly always room for all four rappers as opposed to a group like Slaughterhouse that may be better suited breaking up the four on certain songs.
 Souls has the agility necessary for balancing out four rappers on a track without sounding repetitious.

 This time they are joined by Prince Paul on the boards.
-Paul breathes new musical life into Soul’s music with production that incorporates unorthodox samples and unusual beat construction that occasionally truncates the full measure leaving the loop off kilter.
+Paul breathes new musical life into Souls’ music with production that incorporates unorthodox samples and unusual beat construction that occasionally truncates the full measure leaving the loop off kilter.
 These small but definitive methods keep the beats live and entertaining throughout the listening experience.
 As is custom with Prince Paul projects, there is a funny skit “Mr. Freeman,” with a faux Morgan Freeman giving Tajai advice about his music.
-His advice “Stop doing that old school shit.”
+His advice: “Stop doing that old school shit.”
 Hilarious.

-As for the album itself it begins with an “Intro” with each group member reintroducing themselves to the masses and allowing you to get familiar with their group dynamic.
+Montezuma’s Revenge begins with an “Intro” with each group member reintroducing themselves to the masses and allowing you to get familiar with their group dynamic.
 From there they go straight to war with “Woni.”
 The song features a distorted guitar and some fast paced rhymes that immediately create urgency.
 They slow it up with the dysfunctional relationship track “Postal.”
 The murky strings suit the mood of the song as the guys talk about a woman that gets her rocks off getting them angry with public blow-ups.

 The appropriately retro “Tour Stories” has the group reflecting on different road experiences.
 While there are a couple weak lines like “get around like Christopher Columbus” and “I’ll be back like Arnold” which are beneath their vet status, the song is cool and doesn’t really hurt the album overall.
 It’s always good to hear the choruses scratched in for the nostalgic feel.
 After a fairly nebulous skit, we get the very dope “Proper Aim” which features a very dope dissection of “Impeach the President” that creates a rhythmic spasmodic feel that Souls ably navigate with solid rhymes and flows.
 The bassline itself is really ill for the cherry on top.